All Episodes

 If we go back four years ago, Harris right now nationally, real clear politics average is up exactly by two points.

-Four years ago, Joe Biden was up nine point seven points on this day four uh four years ago.
+Four years ago, Joe Biden was up 9.7 points on this day, four years ago.

-How do you interpret that that dramatic difference in polling only?
+How do you interpret that dramatic difference in polling only?

 My interpretation is the support for Kamala Harris is very thin.

-That most of the people that will vote for her are voting against Trump, but not in the numbers they did in twenty.
+That most of the people that will vote for her are voting against Trump, but not in the numbers they did in 20.

-So my chart, which is based on internal polling, and I don't I have to be honest with your audience as I always am.
+So my chart, which is based on internal polling, and I don't, I have to be honest with your audience, as I always am, I don't get internal polling from the Democrats, but I have a source that gives me the Republican internal polling.

-So it looks uh Joe Biden got eighty-one million votes in twenty.
+So it looks Joe Biden got 81 million votes in 20.

-I don't see Kamala Harris getting more than seventy million now.
+I don't see Kamala Harris getting more than 70 million now.

 I think I agree with you.

-Did you see the comments of Mark Halpern?
+Did you see the comments of Mark Halperin?

-Because if you're looking for insight into the Democrats and their polling, uh what Halpert is saying is that the internal polling of the Democrats is so bad uh that she's losing and losing maybe in all seven swing states.
+Because if you're looking for insight into the Democrats and their polling, what Halperin is saying is that the internal polling of the Democrats is so bad that she's losing and losing maybe in all seven swing states.

 So he may or may not have access to the information, but I am fairly confident that what I have is true.

-Trump support is pretty much the same as it was in the hardcore area of the NAGA people.
+Trump support is pretty much the same as it was in the hardcore area, the MAGA people.

-Uh on the Electoral College front, my source says that Trump is up by two if you add up all the seven swing states.
+On the electoral college front, my source says that Trump is up by two if you add up all the seven swing states.

-I believe that is accurate, but that is very, very tenuous in the sense that it can uh the storm, for example, Milton, could tilt that uh depending on where the storm hits and the damage and and things like that.
+I believe that is accurate, but that is very, in the sense that it can, the storm, for example, Milton would tilt that, depending on where the storm hits and the damage and things like that.

 If you notice the betting line, because I was in London over the weekend, you can bet in London on the presidential race.